aks5bx/MultiModal-Knowledge-Graph/README.md

 Due to their large sizes, datasets are not included in this repo and should be downloaded locally.
 Instructions for each dataset are provided below:

 ### Zillow Development Dataset
-Zillow development data can be downloaded from this [private Google Drive location](https://drive.google.com/drive/u/0/folders/1lRgFdKi_74Q3a3qLudOrpc6Nd60vGcCZ).
+Zillow development data can be downloaded from this [private Google Drive location](https://drive.google.com/drive/u/0/folders/1lRgFdKi_74Q3a3qLudOrpc6Nd60vGcCZ) contingent on approved data access.

 The Google Drive folder also contains a high-level data dictionary.

 ### Zillow Test Dataset
-Zillow test data can be downloaded from this [private Google Drive location](https://drive.google.com/drive/u/0/folders/17qjTIMBwEmwWSAXvXUAIwLj0C8CfU_zf).
+Zillow test data can be downloaded from this [private Google Drive location](https://drive.google.com/drive/u/0/folders/17qjTIMBwEmwWSAXvXUAIwLj0C8CfU_zf) contingent on approved data access.

 ### MSCOCO
 To download zip files of the validation set of images (5000 images total) and annotations respectively, you can run the following commands in your project directory: